judycurie/judy/docs/assignments/week10.md

 ![](../images/week10/N17SAMDacaRodrigoGDN-USB-parts.png)
 **files KiCAD download**: [kicad files](../files/N17SAMD11-GDN-USB-Edge_Cuts.zip){: download }

 **The CNC machining file with the 0.4 track width and 0.4 clearance (due to the Easter break I had to try to make it done on the machine outside Fab Lab at university).
-Moreover, meantime I dedected a mistake with the USB +/- connections to the SAMD11C)**
+Moreover, meantime I detected a mistake with the USB +/- connections to the SAMD11C)**

 ## FINAL PCB DESIGN
 ![](../images/week10/week10-13.png)